- Short Stories -

 Enter the world of glowing blue eggs and Tesla energy!|

-For the portal to the radioshow "CROPfm" I created all the graphics and animations, there was a bit of coding and testing on my part too.
+For the portal of "CROPfm", the flexxxible radio show, I created all the graphics and animations, there was a bit of coding and testing on my part too.

-The site is full of little animated details, for instance if you 'touch' the small media eggs in the "past shows" section (that's one of those buttons full of energy residing in the header) they spring open and reveal either a blaring loudspeaker or a rotating old-school floppy disk!
-Click on the egg above and have fun exploring (the content is quite interesting too)!
+The site is full of little animated details: For instance, if you 'touch' the small media eggs, they spring open and reveal either a blaring loudspeaker or a rotating old-school floppy disk; there's a floating Tesla sledge on the left hand side as well.
+Click on the egg above, choose the old 2.0 interface, and have fun exploring! (beyond the interface the content is quite interesting too)

 "VIDEO GAME MODELS, SCULPTING & FX ANIMATION"